telerik/ajax-docs/controls/tilelist/how-to/customize-tile-size-tilelist.md

 With **RadTileList**, [drag and drop]({%slug tilelist/functionality/drag-and-drop%}) works only when **Tile** sizes (`Square` and `Wide`) and the [tile group]({%slug tilelist/functionality/group-title%}) have the same proportions as the predefined ones.

 >tip If you are using [Lightweight rendering]({%slug tilelist/mobile-support/render-modes%}), tile sizes are calculated in `em` in order to provide [elastic capabilities]({%slug tilelist/mobile-support/elastic-capabilities%}).
 With this **RenderMode** you can easily change the tile sizes by just using a larger size font, like in this example:
+>
+>>caption Example 1: Enlarge Tiles in TileList using font-size.
 >```
 ><div style="font-size:22px;">
 >   <telerik:RadTileList runat="server" ID="RadTileList2" TileRows="4"